cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 document is organized as follows:

 * @sec:interface-requirements presents the interface requirements;
-* @sec:spec-paradigm presents the specification paradign the we use;
+* @sec:spec-paradigm presents the specification paradigm that is used;
 * @sec:specification presents several objects grouped by functional use while providing a summary table of selected proposed objects in
   @sec:spec-table.